planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### Create an order and download when ready

-You can then combine these all into one call, to create the order and download it when it's available:
+You can then combine these all into one call, to create the order and download it when it’s available:

 ```console
 id=`planet orders create request-1.json | jq -r '.id'` && \